Tag » start

 Bilingual Education Act...

 - 1/23/10 - Center for American Progress,

 "Expanding learning time, or ELT, in schools is a core strategy on the national education reform agenda as policymakers and educators recognize that the standard school calendar does not fit many students’ needs.
 Most U.S. students attend school for an average of 6.5 hours a day, for 180 days a year.
 This is not nearly enough time for many students, particularly those who are English language learners and those who start the school year learning below their grade level."

-- 1/14/09 - The National Task Force on Early Childhood Education for Hispanics,
+- 1/9/10 - National Center for Research on Early Childhood Education,